Ice Mummies: Finding John Franklin's Fate

 Engraving from an 1850's U.S. newspaper describing another failed search-and-rescue attempt.

-Franklin's lost expedition was a doomed British voyage of Arctic exploration led by Capt.
-John Franklin.
-Of his 129 strong expedition (24 officers and 105 men), each man was claimed by disease, inexplicable violence, creeping madness or to succumb to the terrible arctic cold in a strange part of the ceiling of the world were temperatures regularly reach -40 degrees below zero.
+Franklin's lost expedition was a doomed Arctic exploration led by Sir John Franklin in the 19th century.
+The 134 strong expedition (24 officers and 110 men) died one by one from disease, inexplicable violence, creeping madness or from the terrible arctic cold.
+They each died in a strange part of the ceiling of the world were temperatures regularly reach -40°F or -23°C degrees below zero.

-This doomed expedition sailed from Greenhithe, just outside of London, England in 1845 with orders to discover a Northwest Passage across the far northern coast of Canada.
-A Royal Navy officer and experienced explorer, John Franklin had served on three previous Arctic expeditions, the latter two as commanding officer.
-His fourth and last, undertaken when he was 59, was meant to traverse the last un-navigated section of the Northwest Passage.
+A Royal Navy officer and experienced explorer, Sir John Franklin led this expedition.
+Franklin had served on three previous Arctic missions, the latter two as commanding officer.
+His fourth and last, undertaken when he was 59, was meant to traverse the Northwest Passage.

 A few skeletons of Franklin's doomed expedition are found on King William's Island in the 19th century.

-In 1981, Owen Beverly Beattie and a modern group of explorers, this one also armed with the latest technology and gadgetry of the age set out to find the lost men of Franklin's doomed voyage in the islands surround Victoria Strait.
-A handful of the doomed crew of the Erebus and Terror, lost for nearly 150 years in the icy tundra began to be recovered at island grave sites.
+In 1981, Owen Beverly Beattie and a modern group of explorers, also armed with the latest technology and gadgetry of the age, set out to find the remains of the lost men of Franklin's doomed voyage.
+This expedition searched the islands surround Victoria Strait.
+Soon a handful of the doomed crew of the Erebus and Terror, lost for nearly 150 years in the icy tundra began to be recovered at improvised island grave sites.

 Due to global warming uncovering vast amounts of permafrost in the Arctic, Beattie's team had a better time of it than Sir McClintock - to be sure.
 And what Beattie's team found found for lack of a better word were ice mummies.
 These men's bodies were well-preserved, undisturbed for many long decades.
 In fact, their faces still betrayed the cruel, icy manner of their deaths - forever frozen in time.